-If a handgun you are considering does not feel good when you hold it at the gunshop, it is not the gun for you.
-You have got to be able to secure it firmly in one hand.
-(Worry about the two-hand feel later.)
+The handgun you are considering should also feel good when you hold it at the gunshop.
+You need to be able to secure it firmly in one hand.
+(Worry about the two-hand grip later.)
 If it is a semi-automatic pistol and feels too large for your hand, see if it is equipped with grip adaptors.
 Then have the salesperson fit it with a smaller size.
 The pistols grip should also not be too small in the hand.
 Tiny automatics are notoriously hard to control.
 If it doesn’t feel great to hold when empty, its sure not going to feel good to fire.

+Whether you prefer appendix, hip or ankle holsters, the size and shape of the handgun should allow for comfortable and unobtrusive carry.
 Don’t pick a handgun that can only be carried in one holster due to its large size.
-(Dirty Harry’s .44 Magnum comes to mind here.)
-The best concealed carry guns can be carried in multiple styles: inside-the-waistband, outside-the-waistband, waist pack or pocket holsters.
+The best concealed carry guns can be carried in multiple holster types: inside-the-waistband, outside-the-waistband, waist pack or pocket holsters.
 You will want to have multiple carry options.

 Picking a handgun that you can’t load, unload, field-strip or operate without help is dangerous.
 If the trigger is too difficult to pull with just one trigger finger or if the slide can’t be racked easily, then that gun is not right for you.

 Revolvers, being much simpler and easier to operate, might also be a good option for those challenged with smaller hands or weaker grips.
 S&W M&P Bodyguards and Ruger LCR’s both feature improved trigger geometry to accommodate a wide range of users.
 Another solution might be pistols like the S&W EZ .380 and 9mm pistols that feature specially designed, easy-to-retract slides.